robert33333/errorTree/README.md

 You can have more root functions

 When in a child function call method:
-- Controller.addFunction(String motherFunction, String parentFunction, Function function) "motherFunction" is the name of the root function "parentFunction" is the name of the function that called the current function You need to create a Function object using your function data
+- Controller.addFunction(String parentFunction, Function function)
+"parentFunction" is the name of the function that called the current function You need to create a Function object using your function data

 When you need information about previous functions called use method:
 - Controller.printAll(String motherFunction)
 "motherFunction" is the name of the root function

+When you want to end a function call method:
+- Controller.endTrace(String motherFunction,boolean printAll)
+"motherFunction" is the name of the root function "printAll" determines if the tree of functions is printed or not

 Example:
 - Run the test function.